Aliases for AKT3 Gene

 GeneCards Summary for AKT3 Gene

 AKT3 (AKT Serine/Threonine Kinase 3) is a Protein Coding gene.
-Diseases associated with AKT3 include Megalencephaly-Polymicrogyria-Polydactyly-Hydrocephalus Syndrome 2 and Mpph Syndrome.
-Among its related pathways are ICos-ICosL Pathway in T-Helper Cell and Development IGF-1 receptor signaling.
+Diseases associated with AKT3 include Megalencephaly-Polymicrogyria-Polydactyly-Hydrocephalus Syndrome 2 and Hemimegalencephaly.
+Among its related pathways are Common Cytokine Receptor Gamma-Chain Family Signaling Pathways and phosphorylation site mutants of CTNNB1 are not targeted to the proteasome by the destruction complex.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is AKT1.

 UniProtKB/Swiss-Prot for AKT3 Gene